Skip to content

 Feature list methods → Spectral deconvolution (GC) → Multivariate Curve Resolution

-This ADAP-based method performs Spectral Deconvolution of detected peaks.
-It finds components (compounds, analytes, etc.) and determines their model peaks and fragmentation mass spectra.
+This ADAP-based method performs Spectral Deconvolution of detected features.
+It finds components (compounds, analytes, etc.) and determines their model feature and pseudo fragmentation mass spectra.

-The spectral deconvolution uses both constructed chromatograms and detected peaks.
-The feature list of constructed chromatograms is specified by selecting Specific peak lists for parameter Chromatograms, clicking on the ellipsis button, and choosing one or more lists with chromatograms in the popup window.
+The spectral deconvolution uses both constructed chromatograms and detected features.
+The feature list of constructed chromatograms is specified by selecting specific feature lists for parameter chromatograms and choosing one or more lists with chromatograms in the popup window.
 The list of detected peaks is specified by selecting Specific peak lists for parameter Peaks, clicking on the ellipsis button, and choosing one or more lists with detected peaks in the popup window.

 The Spectral Deconvolution consists of two steps: